 What is GRESB Public Disclosure?

-GRESB Public Disclosure offers investors a unique tool to measure material sustainability disclosures by listed property companies and REITs.
-The data is collected for more than 450 listed real estate companies and REITs with coverage of the major developed listed real estate indices.
+GRESB Public Disclosure is a unique tool for investors to measure the material sustainability disclosures of listed property companies, REITs, and infrastructure companies.
+Data is collected from more than 850 listed real estate companies and REITs listed in major real estate indices as well as from 150 listed infrastructure companies.

-The evaluation is based on a set of indicators aligned with the GRESB Real Estate Assessment, allowing for a comparison of ESG disclosure performance between GRESB participants and non-participants.
+The evaluation is based on a relatively narrow set of ESG indicators that are aligned with the more comprehensive GRESB Real Estate Assessment and GRESB Infrastructure Assessments.
+While different in scope, the related focus of GRESB Public Disclosure allows investors to compare the ESG disclosure performance between GRESB participants and non-participants.
 It also provides investors with a resource hub to access ESG disclosure documents across their full investment portfolio.

 - Disclosure of sustainability governance